Last Updated on by

 However, part of the IQ system software is designed to ensure that the battery is running optimally specifically.
 The thinking behind this is to have the battery operating as well as possible so that its ability to store energy doesn’t diminish too quickly.

-Installed ElectrIQ systems typically run in the neighborhood of $15,000 to $18,000 depending on what you need for your home.
+Installed ElectrIQ systems typically run in the neighborhood for a range of price, depending on what you need for your home.
 Keep in mind though that every smart home energy system is different, and that you’ll want to speak to an installer or a professional about what fits best with yours.

 Ultimately it’s up to you to decide whether or not installing a smart home energy storage system is the right move for you.
 The initial investment can be daunting, but the benefits of having your own energy system can be rewarding.
 Before you decide to install, determine how your electric company bills its customers, and the size of system you will need.
 You’ll also want to assess how much backup power you want, while also considering any other reasons you have for installing a solar powered system.